San Diego State University: Football

+The football team competes in the Football Bowl Subdivision (FBS) of the National Collegiate Athletic Association (NCAA).
+The team started playing at the new Snapdragon Stadium in 2022.
+The Fresno State–San Diego State football rivalry is between the Fresno State Bulldogs and San Diego State Aztecs.
+The winner of the game receives the "Old Oil Can" trophy.

 Basketball

 The men's and women's basketball teams play at Viejas Arena, opened in 1997, on the SDSU campus.
 The court is officially named Steve Fisher Court, after longtime SDSU basketball head coach Steve Fisher.
 Both teams practice at the Jeff Jacobs JAM Center, a basketball practice facility that opened on campus in 2015.
+The men's Aztecs team began play in 1921 and have been to fifteen NCAA Division I tournaments and six NIT tournaments since joining NCAA Division I in 1969, the best finish coming recently in the 2023 NCAA Division I men's basketball tournament.